Community Health Workers Needed

 “We are taking every precaution to make sure our residents and staff stay healthy.
 While our physical career centers are closed to the public, we are providing employment and career-building support in ways that don’t require in-person interactions.”

 The Mayor’s Office of Employment Development (MOED) coordinates and directs workforce development initiatives responsive to the needs of Baltimore City employers and job seekers in order to enhance and promote the local economy.

-Our vision is for all city residents to maximize their career potential, and all employers have the human resources to grow and prosper – a workforce system that works.
+Our vision is for all city residents to maximize their career potential, and all employers to have the human resources to grow and prosper – we are creating a workforce system that works.

 MOED works in concert with the Baltimore Workforce Development Board, a mayoral appointed board, to address the diverse workforce needs of Baltimore’s employers and job seekers.
 By directing a broad array of innovative programs and collaborating with a host of specialized organizations, MOED acts as the city’s primary agent of workforce development services and coordinates the efforts of all its workforce partners to create a seamless workforce system.